 Its minimum number of days between two password changes of that account.
-That means user can not change his password again unless min days has passed after his last password change.
+That means the user can not change his password again unless min days have passed after his last password change.
 This field can be tweaked using chage command.
-This is set to 7 days generally but can be 1 too depends on your organization security norms.
+This is set to 7 days generally but can be 1 too depends on your organization’s security norms.

-Its maximum number of days for which user password is valid.
-Once this period exausted, user is forced to change his/her password.
+Its maximum number of days for which the user password is valid.
+Once this period exhausted, the user is forced to change his/her password.
 This value can be altered using chage command.
-It is generally set to 30 days but value differ as per your security demands.
+It is generally set to 30 days but value differs as per your security demands.

-Its number of days before password expiry, user will start seeing warning about his password expiration after login.
-Generally it is set to 7 but its upto you or your organisation to decide this value as per organizational security policies.
+Its number of days before password expiry, the user will start seeing a warning about his password expiration after login.
+Generally it is set to 7 but it’s up to you or your organization to decide this value as per organizational security policies.

-Number of days after password expiry, account will be disabled.
-Means if user dont login to system after his/her password expiry (so he doesnt change the password) then after these many days account will be disabled.
-Once account is disabled system admin needs to unlock it.
+A number of days after password expiry, the account will be disabled.
+This means if the user doesn’t log in to the system after his/her password expiry (so he doesn’t change the password) then after these many days account will be disabled.
+Once the account is disabled, the system admin needs to unlock it.

-Its number of days since 1 Jan 1970, account is disabled.
-Calculations we already seen in ‘last password change’ section.
+Its number of days since 1 Jan 1970, the account is disabled.
+Calculations we already saw in the ‘last password change’ section.

-Except first 2 fields, rest all fields are related to password aging / password policies.
+Except for the first 2 fields, the rest of all fields are related to password aging/password policies.